victorhaggqvist/racktemp/README.md

 Now you will need to uncomment the https server part of the config file.

 Open `/home/pi/racktemp/racktemp.conf` and uncomment the server section in the bottom of the file with `listen 443` in it.
+You might also uncomment the redirect on line 17.

 ###4 Timezone
 Make sure you have your timezone set correctly.
 Otherwise you will get strange stats.